 3 > Add block style variations and theme CSS

-4 > Copy and paste code from code editor
+4 > Copy and paste code from code editor into an .html file saved in block-templates-parts folder

 Block Theme Templates share the same naming convention as current theme structures and represent another layer on top of the current template hierarchy.